Vhati/Slipstream-Mod-Manager/skel_common/readme_modders.txt

       zip -d mymod.zip \*.DS_Store

+Encoding!?

+  Text ultimately boils down to 1's and 0's.
+There are numerous standards for encoding that information.
+If an app reads the 1's and 0's assuming the wrong standard, it can come out as gibberish.

+  ANSI - A family of related standards, often incompatible because each has language-specific characters and lacks others.
+They can at least agree on certain characters, called ASCII.
+When only ASCII characters are present, it doesn't matter which ANSI encoding was used.

+  ASCII - abcdefghijklmnopqrstuvwxyz0123456789 (and uppercase)
+          !"#$%&'()*+,-./:;<=>?@[\]^_`{|}~

+  Windows-1252 - The most popular flavor of ANSI.

+  Unicode - A series of standards, all capable of handling the same huge pool of characters, each successively less optimized for common characters in favor of consistency.
+Sometimes they come with a BOM header, a distinctive binary blob, that indicates what encoding was used.

+  UTF-8 - A flavor of Unicode.
+For ASCII characters, it is identical with all the ANSI encodings.
+The BOM is optional.
+Apps often fairly safely assume all text is UTF-8 without a BOM.
+However, some apps may not know what to do when they see BOM bytes (eek weird binary), and if the document WERE written in ANSI with characters beyond ASCII, they may get garbled.

+  UTF-16 - Windows uses this sometimes.
+Always has a BOM.
+It is not identical with any other encodings.
+The whole thing looks like a mess when decoded incorrectly.
+Apps have to deliberately support it - usually by including tests to determine when they're dealing with UTF-16 or something else.

 Pitfalls

   FTL Bug (fixed in 1.03.3): If a ship is modded to have level 5 shields,